Goal Setting for 2018

 Make Your Goals Tangible

 The list you created is only things that need improved.
-It’s one thing to say you have new goals, but in order to achieve your goals you have to make them tangible and attainable.
-This means breaking down you goals into different steps that you can manage.
-One particular method you might be familiar with is S.M.A.R.T goals.
+It’s one thing to say you have new goals, but in order to achieve your goals you have to make them tangible and attainable by setting milestones you can reach.
+This means breaking down you goals into different steps that you can manage on a day to day basis.
+One particular method you might be familiar with is creating S.M.A.R.T goals.
 This breaks your goal down into something specific, measurable, attainable, relevant, and time-bound.